VoltRipper

 BikeStreet-legal statusFactory lightsPriceThe take

-Onyx RCRKitYes$5,199Moped-style with lights + a seat — easiest dirt-side conversion
+Onyx RCRKitYes$5,199Moped-style with lights and a seat; easiest dirt-side conversion

-Apollo RFN AresKitYes$4,799Ships with lights; the value street-curious pick
+Apollo RFN AresKitYes$4,799Ships with lights; value street-curious dirt pick

-Talaria X3 (xXx)KitNo$3,499Compact off-road Talaria, but needs the full kit
+Talaria X3 (xXx)KitNo$3,199Compact off-road Talaria, but needs the full kit

-The best dirt-side pick — Onyx RCR.
-It already has the lights and a comfortable seat, so plating it (where allowed) is far less work than lighting a bare Sur-Ron from scratch.
-(Full review →)
+The best dirt-side pick - Onyx RCR.
+It already has the lights and a comfortable seat, so plating it where allowed is far less work than lighting a bare Sur-Ron from scratch.
+(Full review -> - vs Delfast ->)

 The bottom line

-If you want a genuinely street-legal machine, buy the Delfast Top 3.0 and skip the conversion headache.
-If you want a proper dirt bike that stands the best chance of getting plated, the Onyx RCR or Apollo RFN Ares come with lights and a real head start.
-But before you buy anything for the road, check your state — legality varies far more than the bikes do.
+If you want a road-legal performance dirt bike, the Stark Varg EX is the serious as-sold option.
+If you want relaxed, no-conversion road riding and long gentle-speed range, the Delfast Top 3.0 is simpler.
+If you want a cheaper dirt bike with a realistic path to registration, the Onyx RCR and Apollo RFN Ares have the best head start.
+Before you buy anything for road use, check your state - legality varies more than the bikes do.
 Start with our street-legal guide, then your state's legal page, or run the Find Your Ride configurator.

 VoltRipper is independent - our picks come from verified specs and the transparent VoltRipper Score, not commissions.
 This is general information, not legal advice; laws change and vary by state, so confirm with your DMV or OHV authority before riding on public roads.